sergiolindau/basic-dom-helper/README.md

 ## Usage

-The API is an abstract class with static methods for DOM manipulation.
-The methods uses multiple arguments merging common javascript commands for DOM manipulation.
+This API is an abstract class with static methods for DOM manipulation.
+The methods uses multiple arguments merging common javascript commands for DOM manipulation with low overheading comparing with inline commands.

 For javascript usage: